CUH Logo

 Vestibular Assessment

 A vestibular assessment takes up to 1 hour 45 minutes.
-The tests performed will depend on the problems you are having, what the ENT or Neurology consultant has requested, and what the audiologist decides is most appropriate for you.
-The tests are designed to look at the way your brain combines information from your balance organ, vision and proprioception inputs.
+The combination of tests required will depend on your history and symptoms.
+The Audiological Scientist that you see will explain each procedure to you on the day, but if you would like any further information please contact us.
+The tests are designed to look at the way your brain combines information from your balance organs, vision and proprioception.

 The audiologist will first take a detailed history from you; recording your balance problems, general health and lifestyle.